Skip to main content

 *To act with decorum, courtesy and humility always.

-*To defend the family name and image at all times.
+*To protect the family values and image at all times.

 *To obey elders, set rules and regulations.